BT Group plc – Annual report – 31 March 2026

 The group utilises factoring arrangements for selected trade receivables.
 Trade receivables that are subject to debt factoring arrangements are derecognised if they meet the conditions for derecognition detailed in IFRS 9 ‘Financial instruments’ and the related cash flows received are presented as cash flows from operating activities.
 Where a portfolio of trade receivables are either sold or held to collect the contractual cash flows, they are recorded at fair value through other comprehensive income.

-Contingent assets such as any insurance recoveries which we expect to recoup, have not been recognised in the financial statements as these are only recognised within trade and other receivables when their receipt is virtually certain.
+Contingent assets such as any insurance recoveries are recognised within trade and other receivables only when their receipt is virtually certain.

 The company has a facility with a third party for the sale of mobile handset receivables.
 Under this facility, the Group transfers substantially all of the risks and rewards to the third party, and therefore has derecognised the transferred receivables.
-During FY25, we received net cash flows of £420m (FY24: £76m) through this facility.
-The cashflows are included within the ‘Decrease (increase) in trade and other receivables’ line in the ‘Statement of Cash Flows’.
-The net impact of working capital programmes on normalised free cash flow is set out in the Groups Alternative Performance Measures.
+During FY26, we received net cash flows of £159m (FY25: £420m) through this facility.
+The cashflows are included within the ‘(Increase) decrease in trade and other receivables’ line in the ‘Statement of Cash Flows’.
+The net impact of working capital programmes on normalised free cash flow is set out in the Group’s Alternative Performance Measures.
+We use handset‑related programmes to manage the cash flow impact of extending handset contract lives from 24‑month to 36‑month customer contracts, better aligning cash receipts with the timing of revenue recognition.

 Trade receivables are stated after deducting allowances for doubtful debts, as follows: